isaaclyman/blog/content/posts/how-to-measure-developer-productivity.md

 * The quality of the unit tests accompanying the code.
 * How quickly the code is written (all other things being equal, faster is indeed better.
 Of course, the other things are almost never equal).

-You can measure the first one and the last one.
-You cannot measure the others.
+You can easily measure the first one and the last one.
+You'll struggle to measure the others.

 > Whoa there, I think I have a pretty good idea of how big or complex my product's features are.

-No, you don't.
+Unfortunately, perceived complexity isn't a useful measurement.
 It's [almost impossible](https://xkcd.com/1425/) for a non-developer to understand the difference between what is "hard to code" and what is "easy to code".

 > Hmm.
 Okay, but at least I know if the code is good, right?
 By how fast and bug-free the feature is?